Reportr/dashboard/README.md

 #### Configuration

-Configure the Reportr instance using Heroku config vars or define these variables in a **.env** file for local use:
+Configure the Reportr instance using Heroku config vars or define these variables in a **.env** file for local use.
+Configure the differents trackers using Trackers list below.

 ```
 # Host name